stellaroux/Viz_ADA/index.md

 |2020|     |     |     |

-We then make a preliminary analysis on the extracted names and their occupation distribution.
+We then make a preliminary analysis on the extracted names and their gender and occupation distribution.

+<iframe width="760" height="1155" src="./docs/Gender_speakers.html"></iframe>

 Subsequently, we select additional variables to use for a meaningful clustering.
 We present the found relationships between speakers and referred persons on a graph, whose nodes the clusters and edges represent the “has mentioned” relationship.